rarabzad/weatherGenerator/README.md

-Here's a markdown content that you can use for your GitHub repository's README, based on the provided Roxygen documentation:
+Here's the updated GitHub README markdown with LaTeX equations and the necessary syntax for GitHub rendering:

 ```markdown
 # Generate Synthetic Weather Ensembles